kelvinlegacy/mission23_wiki/40th-no-44th-Pastoral-Anniversary.md

 I do have to ask… Where is the model Karrington, Katrina’s middle daughter, or her infant?
 Dear CIA, Your model looks a big larger than her last photo in life at your fake restaurant Connor’s.

+In fact where are the babies in my family?
+Cameron (I see his car daily at Legacy), Karrington (we will not talk about a car and Karrington at Legacy before my arrival).
+I’m reminded of all the outrage the CIA helped stir up about Jeremiah Wright and his interpretation of Psalm 137:8-9… “But America… Your chicken!!!!
+Chicky boom!”

 Katrina gave an award too?
 I know I’ve said this was a family operation but never like this!

 ![IMG_0251](https://github.com/Mission23/Mission23/assets/140252803/14524ab6-1609-470d-a144-5efdd3f71263)